History of East Asia: Summary of history

 In the midst of the Republic of China's attempts to build a modern state, Japanese expansionism pressed onward in the first half of the twentieth century, culminating in the brutal Second Sino-Japanese War where over twenty million people died during Japan's invasion of China.
 Japan's wars in Asia became a part of WWII after Japan's attack of the United States' Pearl Harbor.
 Japan's defeat in Asia by the hand of the allies contributed to the creation of a new world order under American and Soviet influence across the world.
 Afterwards, East Asia was caught in the cross hairs of the Cold War.
-The People's Republic of China initially fell under the sphere of the Soviet Camp but Japan under American occupation was solidly tied to Western nations.
-Japan's recovery became known as the Post-war economic miracle.
+The People's Republic of China initially fell under the sphere of the Soviet camp but Japan under American occupation was solidly tied to Western nations.
+Japan's recovery became known as the post-war economic miracle.
 Soviet and Western competition led to the Korean War, which created two separate states that exist in present times.

 The end of the Cold War and the rise of globalization have brought South Korea, and the People's Republic of China into the world economy.
 Since 1980, the economies and living standards of South Korea and China have increased exponentially.
 In contemporary times, East Asia is a pivotal world region with a major influence on world events.
 In 2010, East Asia's population made up approximately 24% of the world's population.

 Prehistory

-Homo erectus ("upright man") is believed to have lived in East and Southeast Asia from 1.8 million to 40,000 years ago.
+Homo erectus ("upright man") is believed to have lived in East Asia from 1.8 million to 40,000 years ago.

 In China specifically, fossils representing 40 Homo erectus individuals, known as Peking Man, were found near Beijing at Zhoukoudian that date to about 400,000 years ago.
 The species was believed to have lived for at least several hundred thousand years in China, and possibly until 200,000 years ago in Indonesia.
 They may have been the first to use fire and cook food.
 Homo sapiens migrated into inland Asia, likely by following herds of bison and mammoth and arrived in southern Siberia by about 43,000 years ago and some people moved south or east from there.

-The earliest sites of neolithic culture include Nanzhuangtou culture around 9500 BC to 9000 BC, Pengtoushan culture around 7500 BC to 6100 BC, Peiligang culture around 7000 BC to 5000 BC.
+The earliest sites of Neolithic culture include Nanzhuangtou culture around 9500 BC to 9000 BC, Pengtoushan culture around 7500 BC to 6100 BC, Peiligang culture around 7000 BC to 5000 BC.
 China's first villages appeared on the landscape at this time.